Categories: News

 #2- The Possible Outcomes

-If you have to proceed with your case, you can either be found guilty or not guilty, and a guilty verdict can result in community service, fines, probation, or incarceration.
+If you have to proceed with your case, you can either be found guilty or not guilty.
+A guilty verdict can result in community service, fines, probation, or incarceration.

 #3- Challenges Following an Arrest